genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/single-cell/process-10x-h5-files.md

 ## Volume sizing

 When setting `volume_size` for a job using an H5 input file, allocate at least 4× the original attachment size (for example, a 5 GB file requires `volume_size` ≥ 20 GB).
 H5 inputs require additional scratch space because the transformation converts them to H5AD during processing.

-For H5AD inputs the guideline is ≥ 1.4× the original file size.
-See [Available images reference](../available-images-reference.md) for a summary.

 ## Legacy 10x H5 support